OpenHydrology/OH-Auto-Statistical/docs/source/run.rst

 ------------------

 :abbr:`NRFA (National River Flow Archive )` data are automatically downloaded during the installation of OH Auto Statistical.
-To update the data using the latest published NRFA dataset, select in the :menuselection:`Windows Start Menu --> Open Hydrology --> OH Auto Statistical --> Reload NRFA data`.
+Before undertaking an analysis, OH Auto Statistical checks whether an NRFA update is available and will download this if necessary.
 All existing data will be removed before downloading a complete new dataset.
 This may take a while.

 Customising the report template